-Marsh pink is one the common names of Sabatia grandiflora, one of the wonderful wildflowers that we saw today at Pelican Island National Wildlife Refuge on a walk led by Ken Gonyo.
-Large-flowered rose gentian and large-flowered sabatia are other common names for this member of the Gentian family (Gentianaceae).
+Marsh pink is one the common names of Sabatia stellaris, one of the wonderful wildflowers that we saw today at Pelican Island National Wildlife Refuge on a walk led by Ken Gonyo.
+Sea pink and salt marsh pink are other common names for this member of the Gentian family (Gentianaceae).

-Note the distinctive yellow star outlined in red in the center of this five-petaled flower, as well as the twisted green ovary and yellow stigma and style.
+Note the distinctive yellow star outlined in red in the center of this five-petaled flower.
 The color of the flowers vary from nearly white to pink to lavender.
 Flowers last for a few days.

 This annual spring wildflower has linear leaves that grow to be up to two feet tall.
 It usually is a plant of moist places, “marshes”, and has been seen on the mosquito control impoundment dikes at Pelican Island National Wildlife Refuge and Round Island Park.